objektwerks/akka.streams.kafka/README.md

 Kafka Akka Streams
 ------------------
->The purpose of this project is to test Akka Streams Kafka connnector features.
+>The purpose of this project is to test Akka Streams Alpakka Kafka connnector features.

->**WARNING** Unable to get Akka Streams Kafka Consumer to commit offsets!
+>**WARNING** Unable to get Alpakka Kafka connector to consume and commit offsets!

 Homebrew
 --------